jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 After looking at examples from other applications, our team decided that for Markdown documents, a specialized HTML comment block (multiline text that starts with `<!--` or `<!---` and ends with `-->` or `--->`) was the best option.
-In addition, we decided to break the "statement" part of interpreting pragmas away from the "interpretation" part of interpreting pragmas.
+In addition, we decided to break the "statement" part of interpreting Pragmas away from the "interpretation" part of interpreting Pragmas.

 #### Pragma Statements

 Pragmas must occur at the start of the line.
 No initial whitespace is allowed.
-The pragma is a normal HTML comment, starting with the character sequence `<!--` or `<!---`, and ending with the character sequence `-->` or `--->`.
+The Pragma is a normal HTML comment, starting with the character sequence `<!--` or `<!---`, and ending with the character sequence `-->` or `--->`.
 As some editors do not clearly show trailing whitespace characters, any number of whitespace characters may follow the closing character sequence.
-Within the bounds of the HTML comment, the pragma data is preceded by zero or more whitespace characters, the character sequence `pyml` and a single space character.
-The remaining text within the command block is referred to as the pragma command.
+Within the bounds of the HTML comment, the Pragma data is preceded by zero or more whitespace characters, the character sequence `pyml` and a single space character.
+The remaining text within the command block is referred to as the Pragma command.

-To put this into practical terms, a valid pragma line matches the following regular expression:
+To put this into practical terms, a valid Pragma line matches the following regular expression:

 ```regex
 ^<!--[\t\s]*pyml\s(.*)[\t\s]*-->[\t\s]*$
 ```

-where the group `(.*)` is the pragma command.
+where the group `(.*)` is the Pragma command.

 <!-- pyml disable-next-line no-emphasis-as-heading -->
 **Available: Version 0.9.32**

-To avoid any confusion, if the character sequence `<!--` is used to start the pragma, the `-->` sequence must be used to close the pragma.
+To avoid any confusion, if the character sequence `<!--` is used to start the Pragma, the `-->` sequence must be used to close the Pragma.
 Likewise for the sequences `<!---` and `--->`.
-This is a breaking change from before where only the `-->` sequence was used to close the pragma, which was confusing to some users.
+This is a breaking change from before where only the `-->` sequence was used to close the Pragma, which was confusing to some users.

-##### Removal From Document Stream
+##### Removal From Document's Token Stream

-Regardless of whether the extracted pragma command is valid or not, once a pragma statement has been identified, it is completely removed from the parser's purview.
-The pragma command is then stored in a separate list along with its location metadata.
+Regardless of whether the extracted Pragma command is valid or not, once a Pragma statement has been identified, it is completely removed from the parser's purview.
+The Pragma command is then stored in a separate list along with its location metadata.

-The removal of the pragma statement from the parser's view takes getting used to, but it is a logical action.
-Each pragma provides instructions to the parser on how to handle that part of the document, it does not provide content for the document.
+The removal of the Pragma statement from the parser's Markdown token stream takes getting used to, but it is a logical action.
+Each Pragma provides instructions to the parser on how to handle that part of the document, it does not provide content for the document.
-As pragmas do not provide content, the processing would get complicated if the pragma statement was not removed from the parser's view.
+As Pragmas do not provide content, the processing would get complicated if the Pragma statement was not removed from the parser's view.

 Take this Markdown as an example: